planttheidea/remeasure/README.md

 @measure(['top', 'height'])
 class MyComponent extends Component {
   render() {
-    const {
-      position,
-      size
-    } = this.props;
+    const {position, size} = this.props;

     return (
       <div>
         Both the position and size props are injected (because values from both position and size were requested), and each will have a single property on them (top on position, height on size).
       </div>
     );
   }